Mark Cornell

-Mark Ralph Delano Cornell (born 30 May 1966) is a British businessman, who was formerly CEO of Krug Champagne, Moët Hennessy USA, Sotheby's Europe and CEO of Ambassador Theatre Group.
-He is currently President & CEO of Cirque du Soleil.
+Mark Ralph Delano Cornell (born 30 May 1966) is a British businessman, who was formerly the CEO of Krug Champagne, Moët Hennessy USA, Sotheby's Europe and CEO of Ambassador Theatre Group.
+He is the president & CEO of Cirque du Soleil.

-Early life and education
+Background

-Mark Cornell was educated at Winchester College from where he was awarded an entry scholarship to The Royal Military Academy Sandhurst.
-Following his commission, he served in The British Armed Forces with The Royal Green Jackets for seven years from 1985 to 1992, during which time he completed three operational tours of Northern Ireland.
+Mark Cornell was educated at Winchester College in Winchester, England where he was awarded an entry scholarship to The Royal Military Academy Sandhurst.
+After being commissoned, he served in the British Armed Forces with the Royal Green Jackets from 1985 to 1992.
+During that time he completed three tours of duty in Northern Ireland.

 In 1996 Cornell received a post-graduate diploma from the Chartered Institute of Marketing.
-In 1999 Cornell was awarded a Masters of Business Administration (MBA) from International Institute for Management Development, Lausanne.
+In 1999 he was awarded a Masters of Business Administration(MBA) degree from International Institute for Management Development in Lausanne, Switzerland.

 Business career

-In March 2013, Cornell became the managing director of Sotheby's for Europe, UK, MENA and Russia.

-In February 2016, Cornell became the CEO of ATG Entertainment.

-In September 2024, Cornell was appointed as the non-executive chairman of Sapling Spirits.
+In March 2013, Cornell became the managing director of Sotheby's for Europe, UK, MENA, and Russia.
+In February 2016, he became the CEO of ATG Entertainment headquartered in Woking, England.
+In September 2024, he was appointed as the non-executive chairman of Sapling Spirits.

-In November 2025, Cornell was appointed President & CEO of Cirque du Soleil.
+In November 2025, he was appointed the president and CEO of Cirque du Soleil.

 Government and charity work

-Mark Cornell, as the then CEO of the Ambassador Theatre Group, was appointed a member of the Cultural Renewal Taskforce set up by the UK’s Department for Digital, Culture, Media and Sport (DCMS) in May 2020.
-The taskforce, chaired by Culture Secretary Oliver Dowden, aimed to help the recreation and leisure sectors, including arts, culture, and sports, reopen safely after COVID-19 lockdowns.
+Mark Cornell, as CEO of Ambassador Theatre Group, was appointed a member of the Cultural Renewal Taskforce set up by the UK's Department for Digital, Culture, Media and Sport (DCMS) in May 2020.
+The taskforce, chaired by Culture Secretary Oliver Dowden, aim was helping the recreation and leisure sectors, including arts, culture, and sports, reopen safely after COVID-19 lockdowns.

-Cornell also served from 2017 as a trustee of LAMDA, a leading drama school in the UK.
+Cornell also served from 2017 as a trustee of LAMDA, a leading drama school in Hammersmith, London.